officialshivanichaudhary/officialshivanichaudhary/README.md

 > _Project completed as part of a team and selected internally._
 Repository is currently **private** (team member holds main repo).
 If you want to view the code or demo, please contact me — I can provide:
-- a demo video / screenshots, or
-- a public summary repo with report & screenshots, or
-- request collaborator permission to make repo public.

 ---

 ## 📂 More Projects / Practice